actblue/actblue_wordpress_plugin/README.md

 This repository holds the source code for the ActBlue WordPress plugin, as well as a docker container that can be used to spin up a local environment containing WordPress (with the plugin installed and activated).
 The container comes with SSL support and PHP unit tests with PHPUnit](https://phpunit.de).

+# Releases & Maintenance

+This plugin will be tested and released quarterly unless security patches or updates are needed in the intervening time.

 ## Installation

 ### WordPress Plugin Repository